badgateway/ketting-wiki/_Footer.md

-Want to submit changes to the Wiki, submit a PR [here](https://github.com/badgateway/ketting-wiki/)
+Want to submit changes to the Wiki?
+Submit a PR [here](https://github.com/badgateway/ketting-wiki/)